Red Cross seeks African American donors

 The American Red Cross is putting out a call for African American blood donors.
 A spokesman for the organization says they are critically needed to help patients battling sickle cell disease.
 When patients living with sickle cell disease face a sickle cell crisis, blood transfusions can make a lifesaving difference.

-Red Cross spokesman Joe Zydlo tells The Big Z a closer blood match leads to better outcomes.
+Red Cross spokesman Joe Zydlo said a closer blood match leads to better outcomes.

-More than half of blood donors who are Black have blood that is free of C, E and K antigens, making them the best match for those with sickle cell disease.
-To find a donation site near you, call 1-800-RED CROSS or go to redcrossblood.org
+More than half of Black donors have blood free of C, E and K antigens, making them the best match for those with sickle cell disease.
+To find a donation site near you, call 1-800-RED CROSS or go to redcrossblood.org.